 This report presents the currently declared Board of Directors' interests for approval and reminds the Board of Directors of the need to adhere to the Seven Principles of Public Life (the "Nolan Principles").

-The Board of Directors has previously committed to an annual review and declaration that Board Members continued to meet the requirements of the CQC's Fit and Proper Persons Test as set out in appendix 1 and 2.
+The Board of Directors undertakes an annual review and declaration that Board Members continue to meet the requirements of the CQC's Fit and Proper Persons Test as set out in appendix 1 and 2.